leslie255/nvim-config/README.md

 You can use the `:TSInstall <lang>` command to install a parser for a language

 Alternatively, in `lua/configs/treesitter.lua`, line `6`, you can have a list of parsers that will be updated every time you use the `:TSUpdate` or `:TSUpdateSync` command (the latter is for synchronized updating), or you can just install all maintained parsers by uncommenting line `5` and commenting line `6`

+6. AI completion (optional)

+This config also uses `ai.nvim` plugin for AI completion, which requires you set an environmental variable called `OPENAI_API_KEY`.
+You can get an OpenAI API key [here](https://beta.openai.com/api/).
+After that, you can use `<C-a>` to activate AI completion, you can either add a comment telling the AI what to do, or send it a message using `:AI <message>`.

 ## Usage
 > TODO: for now read `lua/core/keymaps.lua` for the keymaps